sid2001/DogFight/README.md

  - Swarm Missile: An infinite ammo with cooldown period, this weapon is designed to chase and kill swarm bots.

 ## Sounds
-The game simple sound system to give palyers a more imerssive experience
+A spatial sound system to give palyers a more imerssive experience
+ - Engine humming
+ - Turret sound
+ - Missile launch and cruise sound
+ - Explosions

 ## Demo